 In addition to closing costs, you’ll have to cover all of the costs associated with moving, including movers and trucks.
 If you’re moving into a larger home, you’ll have rooms to furnish.
 And depending on what you negotiate with the seller, you may have large home appliances to purchase.

-There are also a number of recurring costs associated with being a homeowner.
+There are also some recurring costs associated with being a homeowner.
 In addition to your mortgage, you’ll need to pay for homeowners insurance, utilities, maintenance costs, and property taxes.

 The exact amount of property tax that Idaho homeowners can expect to pay varies throughout the state, but Idaho property taxes are lower than real estate taxes in most other states.
 For example, the average effective property tax rate in Boise is 0.58% of the home’s assessed value, while the average effective rate in Bonneville is 0.77% of the assessed value.